INDEPENDENT EDUCATIONAL CONSULTANT

 achieving college readiness, access, and success;

 finding, creating, and developing meaningful extracurricular activities, internships, jobs, and passion projects;

-completing application processes (for summer programs, STEM and humanities competitions, publication opportunities, undergraduate study, and scholarships).
+sucessfully completing application processes (for summer programs, STEM and humanities competitions, publication opportunities, undergraduate study, transfer, and scholarships).

-Dr. Garrett serves as Director of Educational Consulting for GPS Academy Great Neck, the Long Island office of a private global firm offering individualized support for ambitious, competitive students (grades 8-12 as well as transfer and graduate students).
+Dr. Garrett serves as Director of Educational Consulting for GPS Academy Great Neck, the Long Island office of a private global firm (Linghang International Education Group, Inc.).

 She also runs Long Island Scholars a 501(c)(3) which supports under-resourced public high school students in Nassau and Suffolk Counties and in Brooklyn and Queens in college and career readiness and access.
-Scholars receive individualized coaching in:
+Students receive individualized coaching in:

 researching, developing, preparing and applying for pre-college activities, programs, competitions;